-We intend to redevelop our land for The amenity a new dwelling. associated impacts with the proposal, including fumes, noise. traffic congestion and light spill, increased potential for hold-ups, fuel leaks, spills or explosions, would affect our amenity or that of any future tenant or owner.
+We intend to redevelop our land for The amenity a new dwelling. with associated impacts the proposal, including fumes, noise. traffic congestion and light spill, increased potential for hold-ups, fuel leaks, spills or explosions, would affect our amenity or that of any future tenant or owner.
 The proposal reduces our opportunity to our land for residential use purposes.